gbengataylor/boat-demo/deploy/gbenga_notes.md

 does the username actually matter since you're telling it to preload the git repo when the notebook is selected (can't mix '_' with '-")

+is the point to have a default profile per user? or one for all?